polly-code/polly-code.github.io/_posts/2024-11-12-quantization_of_neural_networks_2.md

 description: "How to reduce the space a network takes up even further."
 ---

-In the previous post we discussed how to quantize a neural network to half precision floating point numbers and even 8 bits.
+In the previous post, we discussed how to quantize a neural network to half-precision floating point numbers and even 8 bits.
 This time, we will push the boundaries further by quantizing the network to integers, enabling us to further minimize the space it occupies.
-Let's get started with some theory and then we will excercise it on a few examples.
+Let's get started with some theory and then we will exercise it on a few examples.

 ## Theory